vyos/vyos-documentation/docs/qos.rst

 transmitted after traffic volume from higher priority classes decreases.

-.. note:: In Priority Queue we do not define clases with a class ID number but with a class priority number (1-7).
+.. note:: In Priority Queue we do not define clases with a meaningless class ID number but with a class priority number (1-7).
 The lower the number, the higher the priority.

 As with other policies, you can define different type of matching rules